SM Manifesto

 them repping me even if it meant a quick, sure sale.

-I was a long-time diehard Facebook fan.
-I loved reconnecting with people with whom I'd fallen out of touch.
+Fifteen years ago, I was a diehard Facebook fan.
+I enjoyed reconnecting with people with whom I'd fallen out of touch.
 I had my fan page and my personal page and networked my blog and everything.
 And I loved it.

 But I didn't love the constantly changing privacy policies.
 And I didn't love realizing that I'd just spent the past hour and a half reading status updates when I could have been -- should have been -- writing.